 Elizabeth Fries Health Education Award

 The Elizabeth Fries Health Education Award, first presented in 1992, recognizes a health educator who has made a substantial contribution to advancing the field of health education or health promotion through research, program development or program delivery.
+The $50,000 prize is awarded annually to an individual judged by an esteemed Selection Jury to have made substantial contributions to their area of health education.

 • Research will be judged on the extent to which theoretical modes for changing health behavior, developed and applied in the research setting, demonstrate the potential to impact health outcomes in large populations.